graygnuorg/sargon/README.md

 9. Unless the requested action is `ContainerCreate`, authorize the request.

-10. If privileges container creation is requestedm and `sargonAllowPrivileged` is `FALSE`, then deny the request.
+10. If creation of a privileged container is requested, consult the `sargonAllowPrivileged` attribute.
+If it is `FALSE`, deny the request.
     Otherwise, advance to the next step.

-11. If any additional linux capabilities are requested, check if they are listed in `sargonAllowCapability` attributes.
-If any of them is not, deny the request.
+11. If any additional linux capabilities are requested, check if all of them are listed in `sargonAllowCapability` attributes.
+If not, deny the request.

-12. Check requested binds and mounts.
+12. Check the requested binds and mounts.
 Check each source directory against each `sargonMount` attribute.
 If the directory matches the attribute exactly, or if the attribute value ends with a `/*` and the source directory prefix matches the value, then the mount is allowed.
-    Otherwise, request is denied,
+    Otherwise, the request is denied,

-13. If the requested maximum memory is greater than the value of the `sargonMaxMemory` attribute, request is denied.
+13. If the requested maximum memory is greater than the value of the `sargonMaxMemory` attribute, the request is denied.

-14. If the requested maximum kernel memory is greater than the value of the `sargonMaxKernelMemory` attribute, request is denied.
+14. If the requested maximum kernel memory is greater than the value of the `sargonMaxKernelMemory` attribute, the request is denied.

-15. Otherwise, request is authorized.
+15. Otherwise, the request is authorized.

 ## Actions